 This striking rock face, towering over the Kamilaroi Highway outside Boggabri, has been known by many names over the years.

-Local Aboriginals knew it as “Cooloobindi”, whilst it was known as “Bullaballakit” in the era when Sir Thomas Mitchell was exploring the Namoi Valley.
+Local Aboriginals knew it as “Cooloobindi” or “Gagabaayindaay”, whilst it was known as “Bullaballakit” in the era when Sir Thomas Mitchell was exploring the Namoi Valley.
 In Cobb and Co coach days, it was known as “The Rock” and now it goes by “Gins Leap”.

 Local landmarks Barbers Lagoon and Barbers Pinnacle are located on the Manilla Road, just north of Boggabri, after crossing the Iron Bridge.
-They take their names from George “The Barber” Clark, the runaway convict who inhabited this area from 1826 to 1831, living with the Kamilaroi people who seem to have regarded him as one of their own returned from the dead.
+They take their names from George “The Barber” Clark, the runaway convict who inhabited this area from 1826 to 1831.
+Clark has been sentenced to farm work in Singleton in 1925, following an armed robbery convictions.
+He later escaped and lived in the North West with the Kamilaroi people, who seem to have regarded him as one of their own returned from the dead.
+Clark

-Barbers Lagoon, on your right, is marked by a plaque and notes the approximate location of Clarke’s hut and stockyards.
-The striking outcrop of rocks on your left, called Tangulda by the Kamilaroi aboriginals is now known as Barber’s Pinnacle.
+Barbers Lagoon is marked by a plaque on the right and notes the approximate location of Clarke’s hut and stockyards.
+The striking outcrop of rocks on the left, called Tangulda by the Kamilaroi Aboriginal people, is Barber’s Pinnacle.

-A waterfall significantly more impressive than its name indicates, Dripping Rock is the newest tourism hotspot in the Shire.
-Surrounded by lush forests of Melaleucas, a short stroll from the carpark reveals a large rock pool at the base of the Dripping Rock cascades.
-This is an idyllic spot for a picnic or just to sit and listen to the hypnotic splash of water, melodious birdsong and wind in the trees.
+A waterfall significantly more impressive than its name suggests, Dripping Rock is a growing tourism hotspot.
+A short walk from the carpark reveals a small, serene rock pool set at the base of a towering semi-circular cliff and surrounded by lush Melaleuca forest.
+Water seeps through sedimentary rock to drip down the 50m high wall, but cascades down into the rock pool after good rain.
+This is an idyllic sport for a picnic or to sit and listen to the hypnotic splash of water, melodious birdsong and wind in the trees.
+You can also swim in the pool on a warm day and walk along a small ledge running the length of the cliff, where you can shower in the refreshing spray.

-Dripping Rock can be difficult to find and the road is 4WD only, so please pick up a map from the Visitor Information Centre or Boggabri Museum.
+Dripping Rock can be difficult to find and the road is 4WD only, so please pick up a map from the Visitor Information Centre or Boggy Bookshop.

 Kamilaroi meaning: Swim away